Customer Feedback and Pictures

 Please mail or email us your pictures and feedback and we'll post them.

-[picture] This purse was made by Teresa White from T. White Designs
+[picture] The blue purse on the right was made by Teresa White from T. White Designs

 Hello Val,